satg01/Customer-Churn-Analysis/README.md

 The Customer Churn Analysis project provides insights into customer attrition:

-📌 Identification of key factors influencing customer churn using SQL.
+📌 Identification of key factors influencing customer churn using SQL.<br>
-📌 Prediction of customer churn using insights extracted through SQL queries.
+📌 Prediction of customer churn using insights extracted through SQL queries.<br>
 📌 Recommendations to optimize retention strategies and enhance customer experience.

 ## Actionable Insights and Recommendations